Terms & Conditions

 Disclosure Of Your Information To Third Parties

 In addition to informing you about our own products and services, from time to time, we may also share your information with select marketing partners who offer products or services that we believe will be of interest to you.
-Although we do not disclose your Personal Information for money, we may share Personal Data with our marketing partners, who may provide referrals or other benefits to us, and to our data hygiene service provider(s) who update and augment customer data profiles.
+Although we do not disclose your Personal Data for money, we may share Personal Data with our marketing partners, who may provide referrals or other benefits to us, and to our data hygiene service provider(s) who update and augment customer data profiles.
 Our marketing partners may use this information to contact you directly regarding their own offers of interest.
-The Personal Data we may disclose include: name, mailing and email addresses, phone number and demographic data.
+The Personal Data we may disclose includes: name, mailing and email addresses, phone number, and demographic data.
 Such disclosures could be considered “sales” under certain laws, including the California Consumer Privacy Act (“CCPA”), “sharing” for cross-context behavioral advertising, or “targeted advertising” under applicable laws including the CCPA.
 You may choose to opt-out of having your Personal Data shared with these third-party companies by sending an e-mail to [email protected] with the phrase “Do Not Share” in the subject line.
-You may also send a postcard to Kosta Browne, Attn: Legal Department, 1201 Dowdell Lane, St. Helena, CA 94574, call 1-866-473-7059, or complete this web form.
-We do not knowing disclose Personal Data of minors under 16 years of age to third parties.
+You may also send a postcard to Duckhorn Wine Company, Attn: Legal Department, 1201 Dowdell Lane, St. Helena, CA 94574, call 1-866-473-7059, or complete this web form.
+We do not knowingly sell, share, or otherwise disclose Personal Data of minors under 16 years of age to third parties.

-Additionally, we may disclose your information to third parties for other business purposes, such as if we conclude that we are required by law or have a good faith belief that access, preservation, or disclosure of such information is reasonably necessary to protect the rights, property, or safety of our Company, its customers, or the public.
+Additionally, we may disclose your information to third parties for other business purposes, such as if we conclude that we are required by law or have a good faith belief that access, preservation, or disclosure of such information is reasonably necessary to protect the rights, property, or safety of Kosta Browne, its customers, or the public.
 We may also contract with other companies and individuals to perform certain functions and services, including processing, storing, tracking, and organizing information on our behalf.
-These service providers may have access to Personal Data to perform their functions, but are prohibited from using Personal Data for direct or indirect marketing purposes or for any purpose other than providing services to us.
-We may disclose your information to a third party in connection with a corporate reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or capital, including in connection with any bankruptcy or similar proceedings.
+These service providers may have access to Personal Data to perform their functions but are prohibited from using Personal Data for direct or indirect marketing purposes or for any purpose other than providing services to us.
+We may disclose your information to a third party in connection with a corporate reorganization, merger, sale, joint venture, assignment, transfer, or other disposition of all or any portion of our business, assets, or capital, including in connection with any bankruptcy or similar proceedings.
 The categories of Personal Data we may disclose for a business purpose are described more fully under “Information We Collect and Use.”

 Cookies And Related Technologies

-We may use third-party web analytics services (such as those of Google Analytics) on our Services to collect and analyze usage information through cookies and similar tools; engage in auditing, research, or reporting; assist with fraud prevention; and provide certain features to you.
+We may use third-party web analytics services (such as those of Google Analytics) on our Services to collect and analyze Usage Data through cookies and similar tools; engage in auditing, research, or reporting; assist with fraud prevention; and provide certain features to you.
 To prevent Google Analytics from using your information for analytics, you may install the Google Analytics Opt-out Browser Add-on by clicking here.

 Advertising And Third-Party Data Collection